Thayer J. Hill Middle School: Demographics

 Hill Middle School is a diverse secondary school.
 28% of the student body identifies as Asian-American, compared to the statewide average of 5%.
 Fewer than 13% of the students attending Metea Valley identify as Hispanic-American, compared to the state average of 26%.
 Approximately 14% are African-American, compared to the statewide average of 17%.
 The Caucasian-American population is lower than the state average at 42%.
 In total, there are 915 students attending Hill Middle School as of 2018.

 The students at Hill Middle School are both racially and socio-economically diverse with students from single income families making upwards of $100,000.00 and students from families with a combined income of less than $30,000.00 attending the same school.
 As of 2018, 20.1% of students are eligible for subsidized lunches.
 Approximately 98.5% of students are KG immunized.

 Academics

 Hill Middle School has long been known for its academic strength, with numerous state math and science championships under its belt.
 The school used to administer Arizona's Instrument to Measure Standards, or AIMS, but replaced it with the PARCC test.

-The most notable principal of Hill Middle School was Michael Raczak, who left to become principal at May Watts Elementary before becoming president of the school board.
-Hill Middle School's current administration consists of Michael Dutdut, the principal; Milton Harmon, an assistant principal; and, Patrica Brand, the second assistant principal.